 The courses required for admission to pharmacy school vary depending on the school to which you are applying.
 The minimum number of hours required for applying range from sixty to ninety.
 For most pharmacy schools, you can expect to complete a year of a biological science.
-The courses that are most appropriate at UT are Biology 130 (Biodiversity) and Biology 140 (Cell Biology).
-Please note that Biology 140 has a co-requisite of Chemistry 120.
-Beginning in academic year 2014-2015, these two courses will become Biology 150 or 158 (Organismal and Ecological Biology), Biology 160 or 168 (Cellular and Molecular Biology), and Biology 159 (Skills of Biological Investigation).
+The courses that are most appropriate at UT are Biology 150 (Organismal and Ecological Biology), Biology 159 (Skills of Biological investigation), and Biology 160 (Cellular and Molecular Biology).

 You should review the prerequisites carefully for any pharmacy program you are considering.